Tmux Integration

 • Unread indicator marks completed sessions you haven't viewed

-• Merged indicator[merged] marks worktrees whose branches are merged
+• Merged indicator[merged] marks worktrees whose exact current-head PR is merged when gh data is available

 • Multi-Claude sub-rows — when a worktree has multiple active Claude sessions, each is shown as an indented sub-row with its own status and tool info